pablofcastro/PhilStone/README.md

  The .jar file can be generated executing 'ant jar', you can find the file in bin/jar, the tool also can be executed using the jar.

-- The examples can be found in examples/ folder
+- The examples can be found in examples/ folder, they use a pre/post condition style of specification.
+After running the tool, an Alloy specification is generated and saved in the "output" folder.
+This specification is in First-Order Logic.